artemdude/WeatherApp/readme.md

 #WeatherApp

-This project was created for the sole purpose to play with fancy libraries and APIs.
+This project was created for the sole purpose to play with fancy javascript libraries and APIs without using any server logic.
 You can see the demo <a href="http://code.shkolovy.com/code/ui/weather-app/">here</a>.

 ### Used libraries: